mylonasartist/serializer/README.md

 **!!!
 Limitations:**
 - Fields nesting depth should be small enough for not to cause StackOverflowError.
 - There should be no circular references.
-- Classes of instances must have default constructor.
+- Classes of instances must have either default constructor or allow NULL params to constructor.
 - Not supported instance (fields, elements in collections, maps, etc.) types:
   - Dynamic proxies, e.g. java.lang.reflect.Proxy.
   - With runtime byte code modification.
-- Inherited state not yet serialized - see the TODO.
 - Multidimensional arrays are not yet supported - see the TODO.